Invasive species

 Prunus serotina Black cherry

-Black cherry, which is native to North America, has been widely planted in Europe, and also in South Africa.
+It has been widely planted in Europe, and also in South Africa.
 It readily grows in shady places, thus being able to spread easily.
-In many European countries the species has become an invasive, and in threatened habitats like moors and grasslands it is a threat to indigenous plant species.
-Leaves and bark of black cherry are toxic, and in South Africa it is regarded as a leading cause of livestock illness.
+In many European countries it has become an invasive species, and in habitats like moors and grasslands it is a threat to indigenous plant species.
+Leaves and bark are toxic, and in South Africa it is regarded as a major cause illnesses in livestock.

 Black cherry, Cape May, New Jersey, United States.
 (Photo copyright © by Kaj Halberg)